OTHER WOMEN'S SPORTS

 The Spanish national women's team made history at the 2018 14th Women's Hockey World Cup, which was held in London between 21 July and 5 August, by winning the bronze medal after defeating Australia 3-1.
 Adrian Lock's #RedSticks were at the top of their game throughout the encounter, earning Bea Pérez recognition as the match's most valuable player.

-Currently, Iberdrola is the main sponsor of women's field hockey in our country, in line with its commitment to promote and sponsor not only the new League, but also the national team in the qualifying matches of the 2018 World Cup.
+Furthermore, the Iberdrola's Chairman ratified the company's commitment to supporting both women's sport and the overall development of women.
+Currently, Iberdrola is the main sponsor of women's field hockey in our country, in line with its commitment to promote and sponsor not only the League, but also the national team.

-Some of the main achievements of the Spanish team include becoming the champions of the World League Round 2 held in Valencia and the Olympic diplomas received by four members of the national team in the last Olympic Games in Rio.
+Other great achievements of the Spanish team include becoming the champions of the World League Round 2 held in Valencia and the Olympic diplomas received by four members of the national team in the last Olympic Games in Rio 2016.

 On 21 December 2017 the Iberdrola Women's Ice Hockey League, the top national competition for this sport, was presented, thanks to the agreement between the company and the Royal Spanish Ice Sports Federation.